Boys Summer Camp FAQs for Campers

 At our boys-only program, we’re able to address issues specific to boys and men.
 You can have more opportunities to “be yourself” without having to impress the girls.
 Without those kind of distractions, you can be more comfortable, focused, and establish more meaningful relationships.
 You feel supported and safe, without the pressure and competition that might exist in a coed camp.
 You get to try new things like dam jumping and rock climbing, develop positive relationships with other boys in your cabin groups and teams, and overall just have a space where “boys can be boys.”
 Free of any self-consciousness that might happen at school, other social settings, or at a coed camp, you get to concentrate on skill-building, personal growth, and having fun changing your world!

-If you’d rather have girls and boys at camp at the same time, we do offer a separate time for a blended camp session for 2016.
+If you’d rather have girls and boys at camp at the same time, we do offer a separate time for a blended camp session.
 Even though there’s much research to show the benefits of single sex environments on a child’s confidence, self esteem, social, and personal development, sometimes you want to have a camp environment that helps apply a full range of social skills (including dealing with girls) to real life situations.
 Kupugani’s blended session offers the best of both worlds.
 We aim to provide the same safe and supportive environment in a setting with girls and boys both present.

 Our campers come from all over the country and the world!
-They have come from as far as Japan, China, Liberia, Russia, Ukraine, Jordan, Germany, Spain, and Anguilla, with others joining them from the Virgin Islands, California, New Mexico, Texas, Florida, Tennessee, Georgia, Louisiana, Kansas, Missouri and Wisconsin, in addition to campers from all over Illinois.
+They have come from as far as Japan, China, Liberia, Russia, Ukraine, Jordan, Germany, Spain, and Anguilla, with others joining them from the Virgin Islands, California, New Mexico, Texas, Florida, Utah, Tennessee, Georgia, Louisiana, Kansas, Missouri and Wisconsin, in addition to campers from all over Illinois.
 Our campers’ ethnic backgrounds are a nice mix too–including Caucasian, African-American, Bi-racial, Hispanic/Latina, Asian, South Asian, Middle Eastern, and Native American; our young people embrace identities from everywhere!

 - The most important thing I learned at camp was there are still good people in this world. – G.D.